Skip to main content

 • It is necessary to reboot the BMS after changing this parameter.

 • If you do not have any accessory connected, set parameter ctlmode to 192.
-This enables headless mode.
-(BMS ports will be automatically turned ON)
+This enables headless mode (BMS ports will be automatically turned on).
+See Control Mode.

 BEST

 Battery SOC estimator.
-If the parameter /driver/best/P enters the number of cells in parallel.
+Set the parameter /driver/best/P to the number of cells in parallel.
 Other default settings work for most Li-ion cells.
-More about BEST
+More about BEST.

 note

-These thresholds are set with parameter /driver/balancing/limiter/cellMinVoltage and /driver/balancing/limiter/cellMaxVoltage.
-The default values works for Li-ion cells.
+These thresholds are set with parameters /driver/balancing/limiter/cellMinVoltage and /driver/balancing/limiter/cellMaxVoltage.
+The default values work for Li-ion cells.

-The short circuit protection is by parameter /driver/ishrt.
-Always set the shortcircuit protection higher than ipeak parameter in the controller.
+The short-circuit protection is set by parameter /driver/ishrt.
+Always set the short-circuit protection higher than the ipeak parameter in the controller.

-On BMS1 you can change a precharge current value.
-It is done by parameter /driver/iprch.
+On BMS1 you can change the precharge current value with parameter /driver/iprch.

 The BMS1 has a built-in RTC clock.
 The RTC uses the battery pack as backup power.
 If you disconnect the pack, you need to synchronize the RTC time again.